pflagerd/chromium-template/README.md

-# fastapi_template
+# chromium-template

-This repository contains artifacts created by David and Dan (D&D) when they executed the tutorial at [FastAPI > Learn > Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/).
+This repository contains a template website requiring only the chromium browser and npm (from nodejs) for package management.

 <br>